 In supplement form, guidelines typically recommend 500 to 1500 mg of white kidney bean extract daily, taken before meals to maximize the digestive benefits, though it's always prudent to follow specific product directions.

 White Kidney Bean Supplements

-White kidney beans extract is the active ingredient in some commercial carb blockers.
-They can also be found in some fat loss proteins, fat burners, and other weight loss supplements.
-When looking for white kidney bean supplements, also be sure to keep an eye out for its other names, cannellini bean and Phaseolus vulgaris.
+They can also be found in some fat-loss proteins, fat-burners, & other weight-loss supplements.
+When looking for white kidney bean supplements, also be sure to keep an eye out for its other names, cannellini bean & Phaseolus vulgaris.

 Celleno et al (2007), A Dietary Supplement Containing Standardized Phaseolus vulgaris Extract Influences Body Composition of Overweight Men and Women.
 Int J Med Sci, 4: 45-52

 Chokshi (2006), Toxicity Studies of Blockal, a Dietary Supplement Containing Phase 2 Starch Neutralizer (Phase 2), a Standardized Extract of the Common White Kidney Bean (Phaseolus vulgaris).
 International Journal of Toxicology, 25: 361-371